 A former Coca-Cola executive assistant was convicted of conspiring to steal trade secrets and sell classified documents to rival Pepsi for at least $1.5 million.

-ClearForce could have alerted on the prior arrests enabling Coke to restrict access to sensitive documents for a job role that may not have required a background check at the time of hire.
+ClearForce could have alerted Coca-Cola on the prior arrests, enabling the company to restrict access to sensitive documents for a job role that may not have required a background check at the time of hire.